NickRimmer/RustApi/README.md

 In development.

 # Do you have ideas?
-Let write them in issues, and think together (;
+Let's write them in issues, and we will think about it together (;